graph-paper-org/graph-paper/docs/development.md

 ## Development

-1. First, run `npm install` to install all dependencies
-2. Then, run `npx lerna bootstrap` to configure all packages correctly

-Finally, run `npm run storybook` to run this project in development mode.
-Run `npm run storybook` to run Storybook, which demonstrates how components can be used.
+First, run `npm install` to install all dependencies.
+Then, run `npm run storybook` to run this project in development mode.

 ### Code quality